MFYDev/ghost-meilisearch/README.md

     "expiresAt": null
   }'
 ```
+3. Click one of the deployment buttons above
-3. Set these environment variables in your platform's dashboard:
+4. Set these environment variables in your platform's dashboard:
 ```env
 GHOST_URL=https://your-ghost-blog.com
 GHOST_KEY=your-content-api-key  # From Ghost Admin